The City of Calgary's Financial Task Force

 The City has been implementing recommendations of the Financial Task Force, including conducting a review of the municipal fiscal gap, exploring potential options to address the financial challenges The City faces, as well as emerging developments in other municipalities facing similar issues.

 The report identifies the causes and severity of the municipal fiscal gap and the potential role of alternative revenue sources in addressing it.
-This report also includes the estimated downloading impact from the provincial government on City finances: an annual average of $436.9 million in increased costs or funding shortfalls due to adverse changes to cost-sharing or funding arrangements, expanded City roles without funds, and new unfunded City responsibilities.
+The latest update shows the estimated total downloading impact on City finances was $436.9 million in increased costs or funding shortfalls due to adverse changes to cost-sharing or funding arrangements, expanded City roles without funds, and new unfunded City responsibilities.

 We are at an early stage in exploring solutions to diversify revenue sources and reduce the reliance on property taxes while providing a more equitable and diversified approach to funding public services and achieving municipal financial sustainability.